What is LSD Addiction?

 • How Does LSD Work?

-• What Makes LSD So Addictive?
+• Why is LSD Addictive?

-• What are the symptoms of LSD addiction?
+• What are the Symptoms of LSD Addiction?

 • Behavioral Symptoms: